wftutorials/laravel-tutorial2/Tutorial.md

 Notice we add our script using the same `asset` function.

-Thats all we need we should be good to go.
-The results is shown below.s
+That's all we need we should be good to go.
+The results is shown below.

 [add_js_assets.gif]